ANTON BRUCKNER INTERNATIONAL SCHOOL

 Commencing PYP 1 to PYP 5 students will undergo a yearly reading comprehension assessment, which helps to improve reading proficiency.

 The ISA is a set of tests used by international schools and schools with an international focus to monitor student performance over time and to confirm that their internal assessments are aligned with international expectations of work.

-It is especially important at LISA-JUNIOR, where students have contact with number of teachers, that all of these teachers be involved in using a variety of assessment strategies.
+It is especially important at ANTON BRUCKNER, where students have contact with a number of teachers, that teachers are involved in using a variety of assessment strategies.

-- are made of individuals, groups and whole class
+- Made of individuals, groups and whole class

-- are made in different contexts to increase validity
+- Made in different contexts to increase validity

 The descriptors tell the student and the assessor what characteristics or signs to look for in the work and then how to rate that work on a predetermined scale.